Featured Analyses in Brief

 Hospitalists: A Growing Part of the Primary Care Workforce

 The term “hospitalist” was coined in the mid-1990s to identify physicians who manage the care of hospitalized patients (inpatient care), representing a shift from the care model in which primary care physicians (PCPs) treated patients in both outpatient and inpatient settings.
 The number of hospitalist physicians has grown rapidly in the past two decades, but they are not readily identifiable in existing physician databases.
-In this AIB, Medicare physician claims data were linked to the American Medical Association Physician Masterfile to update published estimates of the number of hospitalists trained in adult primary care specialties and the fraction of the potential PCP workforce they represent.
+In this AIB, Medicare physician claims data were linked to the AMA Masterfile to update published estimates of the number of hospitalists trained in adult primary care specialties and the fraction of the potential PCP workforce they represent.
 Download the AIB.

 The 2016 Annual Address of the Physician Workforce